indrabt/SecureTestSuite/README.md

 ## Security Features

+### Credential Security

-- All credentials are input via command line at runtime
+- All credentials are input via command line at runtime, never stored in code or config files
-- Sensitive data is encrypted in memory
+- Sensitive data is encrypted in memory using AES encryption (or Base64 encoding in test mode)
-- No logging of actual credential values (masked in logs)
+- No logging of actual credential values (masked in logs with patterns like `[SECURED]`)
-- Secure cleanup of sensitive data after test execution
+- Secure cleanup of sensitive data after test execution with explicit memory clearing

+### Implementation Details

+- `SensitiveDataManager`: Central class for securely storing and accessing credentials
+- `EncryptionUtil`: Handles encryption/decryption of sensitive data
+- `CommandLineParser`: Securely processes command-line arguments containing credentials
+- Memory hygiene: Explicit clearing of sensitive data after use

+### Best Practices Enforced

+- Credentials are never stored in test code or config files
+- Credentials are never logged, even in debug mode
+- Secure handling of OTPs and session tokens
+- All tests use the secure credential access pattern

 ## Requirements